 Section 22 of the Protected Disclosures Act 2014 Requires the Publication of a report by public bodies no later than 30 June each year relating to the number of Protected Disclosures made in the preceding year, and of the actions, if any, taken in response to such disclosures.

-The CRU can confirm that no Protected Disclosures were made to the CRU between the period January 2017 and 31 December 2017.
+The CRU can confirm that no Protected Disclosures were made to the CRU between the period 01 January and 31 December 2019 and 2021.

 The CRU Privacy Notice sets out how we protect the privacy rights of individuals and can be found here.